Confetti on the steps outside Leeds Civic Hall

 Couple kiss in huge shower of paper confetti

-When Is the Best Time for Confetti Photos?
+When Is the Best Time for Confetti?

 East Keswick Village Hall wedding photos

-Top tip: As you usually leave the ceremony first, it’s a good idea to hide out of sight and have a few moments with your partner while your guests filter out.
-Your wedding coordinator or I will happily help to arrange guests whilst you collect your thoughts!
-Your wedding party can help to hand out confetti to your guests.
+Top tip: As you usually leave the ceremony first, it’s a good idea to hide out of sight and have a few minutes alone with your partner while your guests filter out.

 City centre wedding confetti throw with colourful paper